zorowangtt/phdthesis/source/13_chapter5_fixl.md

 (*G*~imd~), where Δ*G* = *G*~imd~ -- *G*~met~ and rΔ*G* = Δ*G* / *G*~met~.
 In @fig:difference A, we illustrated the reorganization of the network of vibrational energy transfer pathways, where those with increased *G* are shown in red and distinguished from those with decreased *G*, which are shown in blue.
 Ligand binding to the heme weakened (enhanced) the interaction between heme and HIS214 (HIS200, TYR203, ARG206, and ARG220).
-The intrahelical interactions within Fα were decreased, while those between the Fα helix and the nearby secondary structural units, such as ARG208-GLU246, ARG206-ASP212, TYR207-GLU240, ASN189-HIS200, and ARG197-LYS225, were increased.
+The intra-helical interactions within Fα were decreased, while those between the Fα helix and the nearby secondary structural units, such as ARG208-GLU246, ARG206-ASP212, TYR207-GLU240, ASN189-HIS200, and ARG197-LYS225, were increased.
 Across the dimer